umangkumarchaudhary/Customer-Relationship-Management-CRM-in-Java/README.md

 Technologies used: Java 8, Spring Boot, Spring MVC, Spring Data, Hibernate, Spring Security, MySQL, Multithreading, JUnit and Thymeleaf.
 Libraries used: Lombok, OpenCSV,  iText

-Note: in this project a free bootstrap templete [Vali Admin](https://github.com/pratikborsadiya/vali-admin) is used.

 ## Main features:
 - User roles: employee, manager, owner and admin
 - Adding and editing users by admin